legtvar/kafe/Docs/manual/getting-started.md

 1. Open in an editor of your choice.
 2. Restore NuGet packages: `dotnet restore`
+3. If you haven't already, create a self-signed dev certificate: `dotnet dev-certs https`
-3. While in the `Api/` dir, to run the API: `dotnet run`
+4. While in the `Api/` dir, to run the API: `dotnet run`
-4. Run the front end or use Postman.
+5. Run the front end or use Postman.

 **Front end (Web)**